nargesiPSH/nargesiPSH/README.md

 👩‍💻 About Me :
-I am a machine learning researcher currently working on Machine Learning and Deep learning
+I am a machine learning researcher currently working on machine learning and Deep learning for healthcare
 - 🔭 I’m interested in:
   *  Machine learning for Healthcare
   *   Digital Twin